Ee-Chee/Spiced-Academy-tabasco-curriculum/supertest/README.md

 [SuperTest](https://github.com/visionmedia/supertest) is a tool for testing HTTP request handling.
 With SuperTest, you can send specific requests to your Express app or router and then make assertions about the response you receive.

-When you require SuperTest, you get a function to which you must pass an Express app or router.
+When you require SuperTest, you get a function to which you must pass an Express app (or a Node `Server` object if you are not using Express).
 The object this function returns has methods for making requests (`get`, `post`, etc.).
 When you call one of these methods and make a request, you get back a promise that is resolved with a response object.

 ```js
 const supertest = require('supertest');